Make a date

 20 July: Carmina Burana

-King’s Lynn Festival Chorus will perform Orff’s sweeping cantata Carmina Burana at St Nicholas’ Chapel, King’s Lynn at 4.30pm, for two pianos and percussion.
+King’s Lynn Festival Chorus will perform Orff’s sweeping cantata Carmina Burana at King’s Lynn Corn Exchange (a change of venue) at 4.30pm, for two pianos and percussion.
 Based on medieval poetry and opening with the iconic O Fortuna, the performance will be conducted by Ben Horden and feature guest artists.

 www.kingslynnfestivalchorus.co.uk